 How do I Enrol?

 There are 16 units of competency in this Child, Youth and Family Intervention qualification, that are delivered in three stages.
-Students will be supported throughout the course program via one-on-one Trainer support, online eLearning, live and recorded web-tutorials and forums which are aimed at supporting individual learner needs.
+Students will be supported throughout the course via regular Trainer support, online eLearning, live and recorded web-tutorials and forums which are aimed at supporting individual learner needs.
 Trainer support is available after hours and seven days a week.

 Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.